MisterFredy/reader-sample/README.md

 # reader
- sample how to make skeleton code on golang. for easy learn
+ sample REST API how to make skeleton code on golang. for easy learn